MakeSchool-Tutorials/Bowling-Unity-VR/P00-Intro-Setup/content.md

 > [action]
 >
 Add a Rigidbody component, and a Box Collider to the pin.
 You will want to resize the box collider so that it's the same size as the pin.
+It may make your life easier to move the model inside of pin so it's actually centered in the parent object.
+We found `(0.1, 0, 0.05)` worked well for us.
+>
+Make sure to hit `Apply` when you're done to update the prefab!
 >
 ![Pin Physics](assets/Capture7.png)